arpruss/custom-brainlink-firmware/README.txt

   Note: Waveform on channel 0 incompatible with buzzer.
         Waveform on channel 1 incompatible with IR transmission.

+  # state(1 byte)
+    Set whether timeout is active.
+  Where:
+    state: '0' or '1'

 - fix buffer overflow bug in 'r' command
 - reduced stack usage